mehulagg/gitlab_test/doc/administration/high_availability/README.md

 - 1 Redis node
 - 2 or more GitLab application nodes (Unicorn, Workhorse, Sidekiq)
 - 1 NFS/Gitaly storage server
+- 1 Prometheus node

 #### Installation Instructions

 Complete the following installation steps in order.
 A link at the end of each section will bring you back to the Scalable Architecture Examples section so you can continue with the next step.

 1. [PostgreSQL](./database.md#postgresql-in-a-scaled-environment)